stephengold/Minie/README.md

 When you run `HelloBoneLink`, press the space bar to put the control into dynamic mode.
-You'll see the linked bones go limp while the remainder of the ninja model stays rigid.
+You'll see the linked bones go limp while the remainder of the Ninja model stays rigid.

-As an alternative to hand-coding the control configuration, you can generate configuration code for a specific model using the [DacWizard application][dacwizard], which uses animation data to estimate the range of motion for each linked bone.
+As an alternative to hand-coding the control configuration, you can generate configuration code for a specific model using the [DacWizard application][dacwizard], which uses animation tracks to estimate the range of motion for each linked bone.

 You probably don't want to link every `Bone` in the model's `Skeleton`.